Grunet/a11y-analytics/README.md

 The version of the Deno VS Code extension is not pinned.
 This is a source of risk for slipping in subtle changes into code I wouldn't otherwise notice.

+#### Release Workflow

+All 3rd party Github Actions are pinned to a commit.

+Common libraries provided by the Github Actions runtime (e.g. jq) are not pinned.

 #### Production

 Deno Deploy's version is not pinned as it's a Software-as-a-Service platform.